WLenhard/cNORM/README.md

 # It can handle raw score value ranges including zeros and negative
 # values, which pose a problem to Box Cox distributions.
 # Shape parameters mu, sigma, epsilon and delta can be adjusted as well.
-# The following example uses the inbuilt PPVT4 demo dataset.
+# The following example uses the inbuilt PPVT4 demo dataset for receptive
+# vocabulary development from 3 to 18.
 model.shash <- cnorm.shash(ppvt$age, ppvt$raw)

 # Automatic grid search to determine the model with the lowest BIC